What is Sociology?

 Our Approach

-The Sociology Program at Bellevue College encourages a deep and complex understanding of the world through Sociological Thinking.
-Students learn to consider how their social circumstances impact their experiences and perspectives.
-This knowledge broadens understanding and introduces students to other ways of knowing and thinking, as well as new ways of learning and experiencing the world.
+The Sociology Program at Bellevue College encourages a complex understanding of the world.
+Students learn to consider how their social circumstances impact their personal experiences and perspectives.
+This knowledge broadens understanding, increases empathy, and introduces students to other ways of knowing and thinking, as well as new ways of learning and experiencing the world.
 Sociology emphasizes “outside of the box” thinking.
-A great Sociology class produces a community of deep thinkers – students who can see things from a variety of angles and who stop to consider various ways of seeing the world.
+A great sociology class produces a community of thinkers – students who can see things from a variety of angles and who consider various ways of seeing the world.

 Our Program is deeply committed to teaching.
 We believe our job is to empower students.
-As a result, our Instructors generally teach using an inclusive perspective that emphasizes active learning and student engagement.
-All classes explore issues of power and privilege, and each subject is approached from a variety of angles.
+As a result, our professors generally teach using an inclusive perspective that emphasizes active learning and student engagement.
+All classes approach subjects from a variety of angles.
 We utilize a diversity of teaching styles as well.
-Since there are multiple ways of learning, multiple ways of knowing, and multiple ways of being, we employ in our courses a combination of class discussion, lecture, group work, individual work, and experiential learning like hands-on field research and occasionally service learning.
-We bring Sociology to life with films, role-playing activities, exercises, discussions, and lots of examples and illustrations.
-Our aim is to vary the in-class experience on a daily basis, as this helps reach a wide range of learners and keeps students engaged.
+Since there are multiple ways of learning, multiple ways of knowing, and multiple ways of being, we employ in our courses a combination of class discussion, lecture, group work, individual work, and, when appropriate, experiential learning like hands-on field research and occasionally service learning.
+We bring sociology to life with films, activities and exercises, discussions, and lots of examples and illustrations.
+Our aim is to vary the experiences, as this helps reach a wide range of learners and keeps students engaged.

 Contact Us